How Does Leverage Trading Affect Profit?

 Explanation of how leverage affects profit

-When a trader uses a 1:10 leverage ratio and opens a position at a broker all the profits made will be increased by 10 times.
+When a trader uses a 1:10 ratio and opens a position at a broker all the profits made will be increased by 10 times.

 Once you buy Bitcoin for a total value of $5000 and make a profit of 4% the total profit will be worth $200.

-Every time you increase your leverage ratio, your position size increases and all your potential profits increase as well.
+Every time you increase your ratio, your position size increases and all your potential profits increase as well.

 Examples of profitable leverage trades

-Profitable leverage trades can be very effective in several different markets, including crypto, spread betting, forex, stocks, and commodities.
+Profitable trades can be very effective in several different markets, including crypto, spread betting, forex, stocks, and commodities.

 A trader might use spread betting leverage to try to profit from a small move in the currency market by using a larger position size.